Savor these innovative keto-kosher Passover desserts that bring modern twists to traditional Seder sweets without breaking your diet.

 Plus, they’re naturally gluten-free – a bonus for those with sensitivities.

 The sugar-free chocolate drizzle elevates these macaroons from simple to sophisticated.
-Using chocolate alternatives like stevia-sweetened dark chocolate maintains the traditional festive feel while keeping carbs in check.
+Using chocolate alternatives such as stevia-sweetened dark chocolate maintains the traditional festive feel while keeping carbs in check.

 The rich, glossy finish creates an elegant presentation worthy of any Seder table.